(as of 12/15/14)

-Ray Gaesser, a soybean producer from Corning, Iowa, is President of the American Soybean Association (ASA).
-He currently serves as chairman of the Farm Bill Task Force and the Bio-Tech Working Group.
-He has served as Chairman of ASA’s Public Affairs Committee, Finance and Strategic Planning committees, Membership & Corporate Relations Committee, Audit Committee and on the Trade Policy & International Affairs Committee.
+Ray Gaesser, a soybean producer from Corning, Iowa, is Chairman of the American Soybean Association (ASA).
+In 2014 he served as ASA President.
+He’s serves as chairman of the Farm Bill Task Force and the Bio-Tech Working Group and as Chairman of ASA’s Public Affairs Committee, Finance and Strategic Planning committees, Membership & Corporate Relations Committee, Audit Committee and on the Trade Policy & International Affairs Committee.

 Gaesser is also liaison to the United Soybean Board and Freedom to Operate action team.